The Millennial’s Ultimate RRSP Guide

 The Registered Retirement Savings Plan (RRSP) is what the name suggests, it is a retirement savings account that you establish with a financial institution.
 Any RRSP contribution that you or your spouse or common-law partner made can be used to reduce your tax.

-Note: During RRSP season (every February) a lot of people would say that they are “buying RRSP.”
-Sorry this is completely wrong.
+Note: During the RRSP season (every February) a lot of people would say that they are “buying RRSP.”
+Sorry, this is completely wrong.
 RRSP is not an investment.
 RRSP is simply an account that holds other investments.
-So you can’t buy RRSP, instead you can buy an investment in the RRSP account to which you contribute.
+So you can’t buy RRSP, instead, you can buy an investment in the RRSP account to which you contribute.
 A lot of people get this mixed up, I hope this is now clear.